-Horner syndrome causes problems on one side of your face when the nerves there are damaged.
-It can have many different symptoms, such as small pupils or droopy eyelids.
+Horner syndrome is a rare condition that causes problems on one side of your face when the nerves there are damaged.
 It's also called Horner-Bernard syndrome or oculosympathetic palsy.

-You can get Horner syndrome at any age, and both men and women get it.
-In rare cases -- about 1 in 6,250 births -- a baby can be born with it.
+You can get Horner syndrome at any age.
+In rare cases -- about 1 in 6,250 births -- a baby will be born with it.

 These symptoms affect your eyes or face on the same side:

 - No sweat on one side of your face